MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-evaluation.md

 ## In scope

-The following is in scope for this trial lab environment guide:
+The following is in scope for this guide:
 -   Set up Azure Active Directory
 -   Set up Microsoft Threat Protection
     -   Sign up for Microsoft 365 E5 Trial or use your full license if you are running a pilot